10 No-Equipment Workouts for Women on the Go

 Push-ups aren’t just for arms - they also work your shoulders and abs.

 Return to plank position with your hands flat on the ground and shoulder-length apart.
 Your shoulders should be above your wrists and your legs extended out behind you.
 Tighten your butt and core as you bend your arms and push your body up off the floor, then lower back down slowly.

 If this is too challenging or you feel off-balance, try keeping your knees on the ground.
 You may use a pillow or towel to cushion beneath your knees if you have one handy, but it is not necessary.

 Ready to kick that plank from step one up a notch?
 Adding taps to your plank intensifies the workout move and makes you work to maintain your balance, particularly in your core and shoulders.

-Return to plank position, face down with hands flat on the ground and shoulder length apart.
+Return to the plank position, face down with hands flat on the ground, and shoulder-length apart.
 Stack your shoulders above your wrists, and your legs stretched out behind you with knees touching the ground.
 Engage your butt, core, and arms to lift your body onto your forearms and toes.

 Alternate tapping your left and right shoulders with the opposite hands, making sure to keep your hips straight and still.
 Repeat for one minute or 30 taps.